Innsbruck to Lake Garda Across the Southern Slopes of the Alps

 Day 1: Innsbruck

-Today's route follows the Inn River, past the Monastery at Zams to Landeck.
-From here, you'll be transferred by bus to Nauders, with an additional 328 ft/100 m climb to Reschen Pass.
-From there, you will cycle downhill to Lake Reschensee and continue on minor roads to Mals (many towers in the center) or to Burgeis at the foot of the castle Marienburg
+Today's route follows the Inn River past the Monastery at Zams to Landeck.
+From here, you'll be transferred by bus to Nauders, with an additional 328 ft/100 m climb to Resia Pass.
+From there, you will cycle downhill to Lake Resia and continue on minor roads to Malles (many towers in the center) or to Burgusio at the foot of Castle Marienburg.

 The first stop on the day's ride is Glurns, featuring a fully intact medieval city wall.
 The ride continues past the ruins of Montani through Schlanders and down to Merano.
 Standing guard on the route are numerous fortresses and castles, including famous alpinist Reinhold Messner's Juval Castle.
 Along this stage, you'll have impressive views of Ortler, the highest mountain in the Eastern Alps, and Stilfserjoch.
 You'll also have the option to shorten the route by taking the Vinschgau train.

-See the famous Schnatterpeck Altar in Lana as you cycle through fruit orchards and vineyards of the South Tyrolean Wine Road.
+See the famous Schnatterpeck Altar in Lana as you cycle through the fruit orchards and vineyards of the South Tyrolean Wine Road.
 You'll pass fortresses, castles, and ruins along the way.
 Other highlights of the day are Hocheppan's famous frescoes and Lake Caldaro.
-You will finish the day in the picturesque wine-growing town of Auer.
+You will finish the day in the picturesque grape-growing town of Ora.

-On the sixth day, you will cycle mostly along the river Adige, and partly through orchards to Salurn, where the German-speaking South Tyrol ends.
+On the sixth day, you will cycle mostly along the River Adige and partly through orchards to Salorno, where the German-speaking South Tyrol ends.
 The famous Trentino vineyards are located next to the dam ways.
-These ways lead you to Trento with its lovely old town, cathedral, and castle Buonconsigli.
+These ways lead you to Trento with its lovely old town, cathedral, and Castle Buonconsigli.

 Today marks the end of your tour.
-You can either arrange more days in Italy or arrange for a taxi to the airport or train station.
-(Return transfer is also possible, only on Saturdays)Surface and terrain
+You can either arrange more days in Italy or arrange for a taxi to the airport or train station (return transfer is also possible, but only on Saturdays). -

 Hotels